ryantd42/NY-Legislative-Git/2023/S6471A-2023/bill.md

   April 21, 2023
   ___________

- Introduced  by  Sen.  MYRIE  -- read twice and ordered printed, and when printed to be committed to the Committee on Codes
+ Introduced  by  Sens.
+MYRIE,  BAILEY, BRESLIN, BRISPORT, BROUK, CLEARE, COMRIE, COONEY, FERNANDEZ, GIANARIS, GONZALEZ,  HARCKHAM,  HOYLMAN-SI- GAL,  JACKSON, KAVANAGH, KENNEDY, KRUEGER, MAY, PARKER, RAMOS, RIVERA, SALAZAR, SANDERS, SEPULVEDA, SERRANO -- read twice and ordered  print- ed,  and  when  printed  to  be committed to the Committee on Codes -- recommitted to the Committee on Codes in accordance with  Senate  Rule 6,  sec.
+8 -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the penal  law,  the  criminal  procedure  law  and  the correction  law,  in  relation  to  eliminating mandatory minimums; to